 Finding the most appropriate community organization or organizations to complement your service-learning course is vital to building a meaningful and sustainable partnership.
-UTSL has worked with each community organization listed below to develop an opportunity description that captures each organization’s mission and needs, as well as examples of the types of service-learning activities your students could engage in.
-We invite you to browse through this list of potential community partners, and ask that you inform our office if you establish a partnership with one of these organizations.
-If you are currently pursuing a service-learning partnership with an organization not listed below and would like to have it listed for other faculty to view, please contact our office so that we may acquire an opportunity description and provide them with resources on service-learning.
+The Office of Service-Learning has worked with each community organization listed below to develop an opportunity description that captures each organization’s mission and needs, as well as examples of the types of service-learning activities your students could engage in.
+We invite you to browse through this list of potential community partners, each of whom have expressed interest in serving as a partner to a service-learning course.
+Please familiarize yourself with the process for Planning & Implementing a Service-Learning Partnership early in your service-learning course planning.

 Find additional community partner leads on the Center for Leadership and Service’s Online Community Partner Listing.